FAIRplus/the-fair-cookbook/content/recipes/reusability/ATI_licensing_software.md

 A software license governs the extent of use or redistribution of software, with or without software documentation.

 There are many software licenses in existence.
-Many of those allow the licensee to do very little, but some give you more freedom to use and re-use the licensed software.
+Many of those allow the licensee to do very little, but some give you more freedom to use and reuse the licensed software.

 The [https://choosealicense.com/](https://choosealicense.com/) website offers a straightforward mechanism to help you pick the best license for your project.